 Larabar ALT, Lemon Pound Cake Fruit and Nut Bar, C

 This one was just OK.
 I’ve got to give them points for having only 9 ingredients, all of which I can pronounce.
-They are non-GMO, gluten-free, dairy-free and vegan.
-Ten grams of protein is pretty good for this little bar and it tasted alright, but at 210 calories it just wasn’t as good as I expected something called Lemon Pound Cake to taste.
+They are non-GMO, gluten-free, dairy-free, and vegan.
+Ten grams of protein is pretty good for this little bar and it tasted alright, but at 210 calories it wasn’t as good as something called Lemon Pound Cake should taste.
 I still wanted a cookie afterward.
 I also tried Chocolate Peanut Butter.
 The flavor was better but the texture wasn’t.
 The hard chunks and soft bar didn’t mesh well.
-It wasn’t worth the 270 calories.
+It wasn’t worth it.

-The Larabar ALT is the only Larabar with 10 or more grams of protein, so I did not include the other versions in this list.
+The Larabar ALT is the only Larabar with 10 or more grams of protein, so I did not include other Lara bars in this list.

 Power Crunch Protein Energy Bar C

 If you’re really craving a vanilla wafer or a Kit-Kat but need some extra protein, buy one of these.
 Otherwise, I’d pick something else on the list.
 They’re not terrible as far as ingredients but they’re not the best either (palm oil, enriched flour, palm kernel oil, canola oil).
 All the flavors are decent and at least there’s no artificial sweeteners.

 These bars have only 8 ingredients and 10 grams of protein but the first ingredient is invert dried cane syrup (sugar).
 I snagged this bar for a breakfast on the go in the airport, along with some strawberries I brought along.
 It’s not the worst thing I could eat, but it’s not the best either.

 Chapul Aztec Bar D